 Therefore, we support proposals that actively work towards sustainable changes in their societies at a local and/or national level, around social inclusion of discriminated people and active popular participation in decision-making, influencing the recognition and respect of human rights and enabling cross-sectorial and innovative cooperation with different actors.

-The proposed project should plan starting in April or May 2023, and end no later than March or April 2024, respectively.
-The budget can be up to 100,000 euros.
+The proposed project should plan starting in December 2023, and ending no later than May 2024.
+The budget can be up to 40,000 euros.

 How to apply?

-The ideas for projects that are relevant for the context of Belarus and priorities of the Programme will be assessed within 2 weeks from the reception of the concept note.
-All applicants will be notified about the decision on Signal.
-Shortlisted candidates will be invited to fill in the full application form.
-The concept note and budget forms can be filled out in English, Russian or Belarusian languages
+The ideas for projects that are relevant for the context of Belarus and priorities of the Programme will be assessed within 2 weeks from the reception of the application.
+All applicants will be notified about the decision on Signal - please ensure you are reachable on Signal.
+All forms can be filled out in English or Russian languages.